jwiegley/johnwiegley/drafts/drafts.md

 Date: 2017-01-29

-A fish in a tiny bowl knows his entire world; he remains unaware of the sea.
+A fish in a tiny bowl
+knows his entire world;
+yet still he remains
+unaware of the sea.

 # How does someone with a genius IQ conceive of God?